docker/docs/high-availability/backups-and-disaster-recovery.md

 ## Restore DTR data

-You can restore a DTR node from a backup using the `dockerhubenterprise/dtr restore` command.
+You can restore a DTR node from a backup using the `restore` command.
 This command performs a fresh installation of DTR, and reconfigures it with the configuration created during a backup.